rero/developer-resources/tests/cypress.md

 cy.deleteRecordFromDetailView();
 ```

-The documentation describing the network requests and corresponding subjects can be found [here](https://docs.cypress.io/guides/guides/network-requests.html)
+The documentation describing the network requests and corresponding subjects can be found [here](https://docs.cypress.io/guides/guides/network-requests.html).
+See also [this page](https://docs.cypress.io/api/commands/intercept.html#Comparison-to-cy-route) to learn more about `cy.intercept()`.